-BEIJING, Oct.
-20 (Xinhua) -- China's one-year loan prime rate (LPR), a market-based benchmark lending rate, came in at 3.85 percent on Tuesday, unchanged from the previous month.
+BEIJING, Feb.
+21 (Xinhua) -- China's one-year loan prime rate (LPR), a market-based benchmark lending rate, came in at 3.7 percent Monday, unchanged from the previous month.

-The over-five-year LPR, on which many lenders base their mortgage rates, also remained unchanged from its previous reading of 4.65 percent, according to the National Interbank Funding Center (NIFC).
+The over-five-year LPR, on which many lenders base their mortgage rates, also remained unchanged from the previous reading of 4.6 percent, according to the National Interbank Funding Center (NIFC).

-Based on bank-calculated quotes made by adding a few basis points to the interest rate of open market operations (mainly referring to the MLF rate), the LPR is calculated by the NIFC to serve as a pricing reference for bank lending.
+Based on bank quotes calculated by adding a few basis points to the interest rate of open market operations (mainly referring to the medium-term lending facility rate), the LPR is calculated by the NIFC to serve as a pricing reference for bank lending.
 The LPR currently consists of rates with two maturities -- one year and over five years.

 The quoting banks submit their figures before 9 a.m. on the 20th day of every month.
 The NIFC calculates and releases the LPR at 9:30 a.m. on the same day or on the next working day.